OnroerendErfgoed/oeblog/posts/2019/vioe-hypermedia-api.rst

 https://github.com/Informatievlaanderen/generieke-hypermedia-api/blob/master/paginering.md#http
 and detailed in https://tools.ietf.org/html/rfc5988.

-If we want to see this in action, we need to link at the `Link` http header.
+If we want to see this in action, we need to look at the `Link` http header.
 There are several ways to do this.
-You can use a commandline tool such as curl, a web browser plugin or a standalone REST client.
+You can use a commandline tool such as cURL, a web browser plugin or a standalone REST client.
 Whichever one you use, should be able to show you this information.
-In our examples we'll be using CURL, a tool that is generally present or easy to install on a Linux or Mac computer.
+In our examples we'll be using cURL, a tool that is generally present or easy to install on a Linux or Mac computer.

-Suppose we are interested in books and documents about `Knokke`, a coastal town in Flanders.
-We can do this by using the REST api at https://bib.onroerenderfgoed.be/api_docs.
+Suppose we are interested in books and documents about `Knokke`, a coastal town in Flanders (Hi mom!).
+We can learn to do this by looking at the REST api docs at https://bib.onroerenderfgoed.be/api_docs.
 This teaches us that we can call https://bib.onroerenderfgoed.be/werken with the `titel` parameter.
 So, https://bib.onroerenderfgoed.be/werken?titel=knokke gives us books that contain